maixnor/wu-quartz/content/Cost of Equity.md

 		- people buy into the future [[Elon Musk]] is selling to them
 - Talk about Tomorrow
 	- Investors invest into tomorrow
-- #todo get image from slides about business model story